JasonErasmus264/JasonErasmus.github.io/README.md

 ## Introduction

 This portfolio website showcases a clean, responsive design with sections for Profile, About, Skills, Projects, and Contact.
-It includes a dynamic menu system and interactive features such as a work/play switch for project filtering.

 ### Project Structure